-- Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils - Fulfil the requirements in the IHPs - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures
+- Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils - Fulfil the requirements in the IHPs - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures with preventative and emergency measures so they can recognise and act quickly when a problem occurs.

-Healthcare professionals will provide confirmation of the proficiency of staff in a medical procedure, or in providing medication.

-All staff will be made aware of this policy and understand their role in implementing it, for example, with preventative and emergency measures so they can recognise and act quickly when a problem occurs.
 This will be provided for new staff during their induction.

+Healthcare professionals, where relevant, will provide confirmation of the proficiency of staff in a medical procedure, or in providing medication.

+All staff will be made aware of this policy and understand their role in implementing it, for example,